gojimmypi/gojimmypi.github.io/_posts/2025-07-16-EdgeRouterX-Flash-Factor-Reset-Bridge.md

 configure
 ```

-Ensure all ethernet cables are from the EdgeRouter-X!
+Ensure all ethernet cables are removed from the EdgeRouter-X!

-Enter new configuration:
+Enter new configuration, first delete `eth0` and `eth1` that are part of factor reset.

 {% include code_header.html %}
 ```